 1.2.
-The Company collects and uses certain types of personal information about the following categories of individuals:
+The Charity collects and uses certain types of personal information about the following categories of individuals:

 1.2.2.
 Volunteers including Trustees;